Do you know the science-power behind simple exercise?

 They also contain B vitamins and minerals such as magnesium and zinc, because they still hold the sprout, bran, and the outer husks.

-We should eat a lot of vegetables in our meal, a lot more, actually, lower amounts of fruits is ok but not vegetables.
+We should eat a lot of different vegetables in our meal, a lot more, actually.
+Leafy greens, cruciferous vegetables, avocados, pumpkin, bell peppers, tomatoes, legumes, peas, and lentils can not be avoided.
+Lower amounts of fruits is ok but not vegetables.

 One vegetable I would mention is Beets.

-Regular consumption of it protects the vessels in the gastrointestinal tract, beet juice lowers blood pressure, and improves athletic performance, which I experienced when I was running for marathon.
+Regular consumption of it protects the vessels in the gastrointestinal tract.
+Beet juice lowers blood pressure, and improves athletic performance, which I experienced during my marathon training.

-We should eat a lot of healthy fats from olive oil, canola oil, nuts especially walnuts: the queen of nuts; pistachios, peanuts, flax, and, of course, almonds.
+We should eat a lot of healthy fats from olive oil, canola oil, nuts especially walnuts: the queen of nuts.
+Pistachios, peanuts, flax, and, of course, almonds are extremely important.

-Fish is not important in our meals as advertised, meat should be a small part of our diet or even no part at all.
-It doesn’t matter whether we eat meat or not if we eat a lot of different vegetables.
+Fish is not important in our meals as advertised in the media.
+Meat should be a small part of our diet or even no part at all.
+It doesn’t matter whether we eat meat or not if we eat a lot of different vegetables, we remain pretty healthy.

 We should eat a very small amount of dairy products and eggs in our diet.

-We must take some species, especially, the queen of spice: turmeric; ginger, saffron, onion, and garlic.
-No compromise on these spices.
+We must take some spices, especially, the queen of spice: turmeric.
+For ginger, saffron, onion, and garlic, there shouldn’t be any compromise.

 Please avoid at all costs: donuts, pizza, burgers, and potato chips.